Virtual-reality based treatment for Canadian armed forces members with combat-related post-traumatic stress disorder (PTSD)

 Results and Publications

-Publication and dissemination plan
+Publication and dissemination planCurrent publication and dissemination plan as of 13/03/2025:

-If 3MDR is shown to be efficacious, the proposed research will benefit (1) CAF-SMs with treatment resistant PTSD by providing a new treatment option; (2) clinical services by
+If 3MDR is shown to be efficacious, the proposed research will benefit (1) CAF-SMs with treatment-resistant PTSD by providing a new treatment option; (2) clinical services by providing a means of treating PTSD that has not responded to standard psychological treatment; and (3) the families and friends of CAF-SMs more generally by minimising the burden of PTSD.

 The project will involve a key stakeholder engagement at the launch of the project.
 We will also publicise the trial through social and local media with the aim of informing the public that the trial is running.
-Knowledge dissemination will continue thereafter using a variety of tailored methods targeting specific audiences (e.g. infographics, newsletter, website, social media).
-A summary report of trial results written in lay-language will be sent to study participants and other key stakeholders.
+Knowledge dissemination will continue thereafter using a variety of tailored methods targeting specific audiences (e.g. infographics, newsletter, website, and social media).
+A summary report of trial results written in lay language will be sent to study participants and other key stakeholders.
 The report will also be displayed and available at venues used for recruitment.

 Study outcomes will be presented to key stakeholders at an end-of-project KT event and Glenrose Rehabilitation Hospital Foundation’s First Response to Fashion Gala and Spotlight on Innovation.
 Findings will also be disseminated to the academic community at national and international conferences by means of oral/poster presentations, and interactive workshops.
 We will target conferences likely to be attended by large numbers such as the Military and Veteran Health Research Forum by the Canadian Institute for Military and Veteran Research (CIMVHR), and the International Trauma and Stress Studies and Treatment (ITSST) Conference.
-We aim to publish the results in high impact, open-access, peer-reviewed journals.
+We aim to publish the results in high-impact, open-access, peer-reviewed journals.

 All the dissemination activities will be supported by web pages such as HiMARC.ca.
 The web pages will include descriptions of the project, its progress and achievements in plain and scientific language, press releases and announcements of and registration for conferences.

-The proposed research will increase our understanding of the potential benefits and
+The proposed research will increase our understanding of the potential benefits and advantages of 3MDR as a potential treatment option for treatment-resistant PTSD in CAF-SMs.

-Planned publications in multiple high-impact peer-reviewed journals such as the Journal of Medical Internet Research (JMIR) Protocols as well as the Journal of Military and Veteran Family Health Research (updated 04/06/2020, previously: Planned publications in multiple high-impact peer-reviewed journals, however the target is the Journal of Military Veterans and Family Health Research)
+Planned publications in multiple high-impact peer-reviewed journals such as the Journal of Medical Internet Research (JMIR) Protocols as well as the Journal of Military and Veteran Family Health Research

 Study outputs